digiapulssi/zabbix-iib-monitoring/README.md

 Use command ```mqsichangeflowstats -h``` to see all options.

-**NOTE: Messageflow data collection is off by default and must be reactivated after messageflow (re)deployment!**
+**NOTE: Messageflow data collection is off by default and must be reactivated after messageflow (re)deployment!** service zabbix-agent restart

+broker.txt
-#### 3. Run "zabbix-iib-monitoring.py" (check "zabbix-iib-monitoring.ini" for connection settings) to start receiving monitoring data
+#### 3. Run as zabbix user "zabbix-iib-monitoring.py" (check "zabbix-iib-monitoring.ini" for connection settings) to start receiving monitoring data

 #### 4. In Zabbix add 3 iib.mqtt_topic.discovery rules
    - One with key "iib.mqtt_topic.discovery[node]"